HPAI-BSC/Focus-Metric/README.md

 ## References
 <a id="1">[1]</a>
-Arias-Duart, A., Parés, F., & Garcia-Gasulla, D. (2021).
-Who Explains the Explanation?
-Quantitatively Assessing Feature Attribution Methods. arXiv preprint arXiv:2109.15035.
+Arias-Duart, A., Parés, F., & García-Gasulla, D. (2021).
+Focus!
+Rating XAI Methods and Finding Biases with Mosaics. arXiv preprint arXiv:2109.15035

 <a id="2">[2]</a>
 Bach, S., Binder, A., Montavon, G., Klauschen, F., Müller, K. R., & Samek,